City of Rancho Cucamonga

 The Solution

 After considering many of the consolidated website services prevalent in the government sector, the City’s web team determined that these services didn’t solve their primary needs for mobility and efficiency.
-Researching other city sites that were most similar to their vision, the team ultimately chose the combination of Drupal CMS and Acquia Cloud Platform.
+Researching other city sites that were most similar to their vision, the team ultimately chose the combination of Drupal and Acquia Cloud Platform.
 Working with Acquia, the teams were able to meet the City’s very aggressive timeline to implement technology and make things happen; from the start of development to the launch of the live beta site took a mere eight months — remarkable in the government arena for a complete rebuild with no content migration.

 The Results